Jesse Kornbluth, of HeadButler.com, this week taking you to Paris — in 1938.

 The Germans, knowing Stahl was born in Vienna, are interested in him.
 And they want so little: come to Berlin, just to judge a festival of films about mountains. $10,000 for a day’s work.
 Lufthansa will fly him over and back.

 Stahl is less than interested.
 But then he gets a taste of German commitment to the triumph of the Reich.
 (As Goebbels’s people liked to say, “We don’t send out press releases.
 We send out operatives, and then other people send out press releases.”)

 “You’re not a spy,” the officer tells him.
 “That takes nerves of steel, and soon enough becomes a full-time job.”
 A “but” follows: “If, in your time here you, ah, stumble on something, something important, it wouldn’t be a bad idea if you let me know about it.”

 And that happens.

 Reading rapidly to the end, you could say that the reason you’re so involved with a Furst novel — if you’re new to his books, you may want to go right on to The Foreign Correspondent and The Spies of Warsaw and Spies of the Balkans — is because he writes so well.

 True enough.
 But I see another reason: At the start of a Furst novel, his main characters are not spies.
 They’re drawn into espionage by circumstance, but also, I think, by character.
 They see clearly that there are good guys and bad guys, and at some point, you’ve got to decide where you stand.
 So although these novels are about Europe in the years before World War II, they’re also exquisite little morality plays about right now, right here.

 This entry was posted on Wednesday, June 20th, 2012 at 7:13 am.
-It is filed under Uncategorized and tagged with Alan Furst, Nazis, Paris, World War II.
+It is filed under Decor and tagged with Alan Furst, Nazis, Paris, World War II.
 You can follow any responses to this entry through the RSS 2.0 feed.